littlehorse-enterprises/littlehorse/dashboard/README.md

 # LH Dashboard

+## Environment Variables
+If running the app without Docker, you need to fill in the environment variables in the `.env` file inside `apps/web`.
+The `.env` file in the root folder is not being read by the app.

+- `LHC_API_HOST` littlehorse hostname
+- `LHC_API_PORT` littlehorse port
+- `LHC_CA_CERT` To specify the path to the self signed certificate that the dashboard needs to connect to a LittleHorse server configured to work with OAuth.
+- `LHD_OAUTH_ENABLED` enable oauth authentication
+- `LHD_OAUTH_ENCRYPT_SECRET` random string that will be used to encrypt the secrets and also the JWT token
+- `LHD_OAUTH_CALLBACK_URL` the url (domain) in which the dashboard will run (required for some authentication methods).
+For your local you can use: `http:/localhost:3001/`
+- `LHD_OAUTH_CLIENT_ID` the client id configured in keycloack
+- `LHD_OAUTH_CLIENT_SECRET` the client secret configured in keycloack
+- `LHD_OAUTH_ISSUER_URI` the keycloack

 ## Development

 Create a copy of `.env-sample` as `.env-local` and modify it accordingly to your littlehorse-server configuration.